 5. Focus on Scalability

-Particularly when your business is in the growth stages and money is tight, it’s easy to use Band-Aids and short-term solutions thinking you’ll correct things or adjust them as you grow.
+Particularly when your business is in the growth stages and money is tight, it’s easy to use Band-Aids and short-term solutions, thinking you’ll correct things or adjust them as you grow.
 However, shortcuts can hold you back and be expensive to remedy later.
-Whether you’re looking at software, equipment, the structure of your team, or any other aspect of your business, consider if the solution you’re planning to implement will still serve your business well in the coming years.
+So, whether you’re looking at software, equipment, the structure of your team, or any other aspect of your business, consider if the solution you’re planning to implement will still serve your business well in the coming years and allow for your business to gain a competitive advantage.
 If not, opt for a solution that will.

 6. Make Same-Day Invoicing a Priority